NuSTAR/nuskybgd/README.md

 'addabs2rmf.pro' routine can then add the detector absorption to the RMFs -- just be sure to update the RESPFILE keyword in the spectra if the resulting RMF filenames change.

+## Future work

+Sometime in the (distant) future this will be ported out of IDL and into perl (for FTOOL compatibility) or python (using astropy).
+But this is all TBD...